 The chalet is very much traditional Savoyard farmhouse in style, all wooden-beamed and with the genuine old slate tile ‘loze’ roof.
 The owner collects art so there is a somewhat eclectic collection of paintings around the property, mostly of Parisian landscapes.
 But the overall feel in this luxury ski chalet is of big, battered leather sofas and armchairs, giant cushions and chunky hand-hewn wooden tables.
 It is immensely cosy and lived-in, with piles of books and magazines everywhere too.

-The rooms are lovely, each with great views once again, but they are not huge.
+The rooms are all doubles and lovely, each with great views once again, and one can be made up as a twin room.
 Some have baths, some just have showers, but they each have charming built-in wardrobes made of reclaimed old timbers.
 Toiletries are L’Occitane and the fluffy bathrobes by Kelly Hoppen.

 Merlo is a fully catered chalet and uses high-end private chefs.
 Absolutely everything is home-made, from the canapés to the afternoon cake.
 There is no chalet cookbook as such, but the cuisine is classic French with international influences, and the chef can do stuff to order too.
 All beer, house wines, digestifs and champagne (Veuve Clicquot) is complimentary, and a nice touch is that they change the house wines each night.
 It is also possible to upgrade to fancier wines such as a Chateauneuf du Pape.